Experience

 Indeed

-I am currently employed as a Senior UX Developer at Indeed.
+I am currently employed as a Senior UX Developer at Indeed, where I work on the Employer product.

 As a member of the Design Technology organization, I collaborate closely with software engineers to realize designs created by UX designers.
 Another aspect of my role is establishing best practices for usability, accessibility, and consistency.

-This role was a career pivot for me from the game industry to web development.
+This role represented a significant career pivot for me, transitioning from the game industry to web development.
 After over a decade making games, I became interested in applying my frontend expertise in other contexts.
 I also wanted expand my breadth of knowledge by learning web technologies.
 While Indeed may not seem to have much in common with video games, I apply my background from game UI on a daily basis.

 Unbroken Studios